CFP Board-Columbia University

 –Lillian Padula-Coscia, CFP®

-CFP Board Center for Financial Planning and Columbia University School of Professional Studies are pleased to announce a second offering of the CFP Board-Columbia University Financial Planning Teaching Seminar January 8–12, 2018 on campus at Columbia University in New York, NY.
+CFP Board Center for Financial Planning and Columbia University School of Professional Studies are pleased to announce a second offering of the CFP Board-Columbia University Financial Planning Teaching Seminar on June 4–8, 2018 in San Francisco.

 The weeklong, experience–based program will focus on both financial planning content as well as basic instructional design, using learning objectives, student assessment, and avenues of bringing experiential learning into the classroom or online learning platform.